cloudmesh-community/book/chapters/class/516/overview.md

 work consistently on it.
 Starting one week before the deadline will not work.

-The bets way to asure reproducability is to use `pytest`.
+The bets way to asure reproducibility is to use `pytest`.
 We will discuss how to do that in class.